Northern bobwhite: Breeding

 The species was once considered monogamous, but with the advent of radio telemetry, the sexual behavior of bobwhites has better been described as ambisexual polygamy.
 Either parent may incubate a clutch for 23 days, and the precocial young leave the nest shortly after hatching.
 The main source of nest failure is predation, with nest success averaging 28% across their range.
 However, the nest success of stable populations is typically much higher than this average, and the aforementioned estimate includes values for declining populations.

 Brooding behavior varies in that amalgamation (kidnapping, adopting, creching, gang brooding) may occur.
 An incubating parent may alternatively stay with its young.
 A hen may re-nest up to four times until she has a successful nest.
 However, it is extremely rare for bobwhites to hatch more than two successful nests within one nesting season.

 Food and feeding

-The northern bobwhite's diet consists of plant material and small invertebrates, such as ticks, snails, grasshoppers, beetles, spiders, crickets, and leafhoppers.
+The northern bobwhite's diet consists of plant material and small invertebrates, such as snails, ticks, grasshoppers, beetles, spiders, crickets, and leafhoppers.
 Plant sources include seeds, wild berries, partridge peas, and cultivated grains.
 It forages on the ground in open areas with some spots of taller vegetation.

 Optimal nutrient requirements for bobwhite vary depending on the age of bird and the time of the year.
 For example, the optimal protein requirement for egg laying hens (23% protein) is much higher than for males (16%).